adneef/d3/PVWattsBarChart/readme.md

-# Data Visualizations Using Sample Data from NREL's PVWatts V5 API
+# Data Visualization Using Sample Data from NREL's PVWatts V5 API

 ### A Brief Explanation